jacobahtan/bootcamp-cap-bookshop/README.md

 cf install-plugin multiapps
 ```

-And please make sure you have both of these SAP BTP services setup successfully in your BTP trial account:
+And please make sure you have subscribed to both of these SAP BTP services setup successfully in your BTP account:

 `(1) SAP HANA Cloud` from SAP BTP Cockpit > Cloud Foundry > Spaces > dev > SAP HANA Cloud (make sure you select the option to "Allow ALL IP Addresses" during creation).
 ![SAP BTP HANA Cloud](https://user-images.githubusercontent.com/8436161/128988191-f079627d-59c3-4015-a689-d4933613ba41.png)